 The Worst Colors for Each of the 12 Seasons in Color Analysis

 Color analysis is a powerful tool to help you discover the hues that enhance your natural beauty.
 However, just as there are colors that make you shine, there are also shades that can clash with your season’s unique characteristics.
 These are colors that generally do not harmonize well with your natural features.
-That said though, this doesn't mean you can never wear these colors - sometimes wearing your opposite colors can make a bold statement and give you a slightly edgy look (if that's what you're going for).
+That said, though, this doesn't mean you can never wear these colors - sometimes wearing your opposite colors can make a bold statement and give you a slightly edgy look (if that's what you're going for).
 Plenty of celebrities do this to create a strange, uncanny bold eye-catching look.

 There is great value in knowing your opposite season and worst colors.
 Once you know these, you can use them to your advantage and play around with your appearance.
 Overall, once you know your home season, I'd advise getting to know your opposite season as well.

 Here’s a quick guide to the worst colors for each of the 12 seasons.
+For more information on the best and worst colors for each season, check out the in-depth palete guides.

 True Spring